 We made similar choices with our newly published cover package on threat assessment and the Columbine effect.
 With most of our major investigations into gun violence, we have published our underlying datasets so that anyone can use them for further study and analysis.
 But we are only providing summary data and analysis from our research on Columbine copycats.
 Though much of the case-level data we’ve collected is publicly available, we decided not to make it easily accessible in one place, where it could potentially be used by aspiring attackers searching for inspiration or tactical information.

 Report on the perpetrator forensically and with dispassionate language.
-Avoid terms like "lone wolf" and "school shooter," which may carry cachet with young men aspiring to attack.
-Instead use "perpetrator," "act of lone terrorism," and "act of mass murder."
+Avoid terms like “lone wolf” and “school shooter,” which may carry cachet with young men aspiring to attack.
+Instead use language such as “perpetrator,” “lone act of terrorism,” and “act of mass murder.”

 Minimize use of the perpetrator’s name.
 When it isn’t necessary to repeat it, don’t.
 And don’t include middle names gratuitously, a common practice for distinguishing criminal suspects from others of the same name, but which can otherwise lend a false sense of their importance.

 Minimize use of images of the perpetrator.
-This is especially important both in terms of aspiring copycats' desire for fame, and the psychology of vulnerable individuals who identify with mass shooters.
+This is especially important both in terms of aspiring copycats’ desire for fame, and the psychology of individuals who may be vulnerable to identifying with mass shooters.

-Avoid using "pseudocommando" or other posed photos of the perpetrator.
-This should apply especially after these images are outdated, such as showing the Aurora killer again with his red "Joker" hair during his trial three years later, when he was heavier and wore glasses and a beard.
+Avoid using “pseudocommando” or other posed photos of the perpetrator.
+Such self-styled images are the ones they hope will get publicity.
+These should be avoided especially after the images are outdated, such as showing the Aurora killer again with his “Joker” hair during his trial three years later, when he was heavier and wore glasses and a beard.

-Avoid publishing the perpetrators' videos or manifestos except when clearly necessary or valuable to the reporting.
+Avoid publishing the perpetrators’ videos or manifestos except when clearly valuable to the reporting.
 Instead, paraphrase, cite sparingly, and provide analysis.
 The guiding question here may be: Is this evidence already easily accessible online?
-If so, is there a genuine reason to reproduce and spread it, other than to generate page views?
+If so, is there a genuine reason to reproduce it in full and spread it, other than to generate page views?